passenger94/shoes3/shoesManual_redcarpet01.md

 Shoes looks for VLC in /usr/lib (for linux), /Applications/VLC.app (osx) and C:\"Program Files (x86)"\VideoLAN\VLC which is where VLC installs it's self.
-If you don't install VLC in the correct place, then Shoes won't find it.

 You also have to draw your own buttons or links and hook them up so they call the methods to pause, play, fast forward and so on.
 Take a look at the